 - Pass a subject matter examination.
 This examination must be passed before work on the dissertation can begin.

 - Complete a dissertation project and defend it in an oral examination.
-The research requirements for the PhD are described in more detail in our Guide to Graduate Training.
+The research requirements for the PhD are described in more detail in our Graduate Student Handbook.

 Core Area Courses (at least one from each area)

 |L33 Psych 5066||Quantitative Methods I||3|